whysogreen/IT-Memes/README.md

 This repo was created for beginners looking to contribute to [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com/) in a fun way.

-This repo is the backend to the webpage [www.nickneos.com/IT-Memes](https://www.nickneos.com/IT-Memes/) - a page with light hearted IT related memes 😃
+The codebase here is the backend to the webpage [www.nickneos.com/IT-Memes](https://www.nickneos.com/IT-Memes/)... a page with light hearted IT related memes 😃

+I need your help adding funny IT memes!!!

 ## Contributing